-The afore-referenced guideline allowing for a disturbance area of up to 10 percent of the upland environmental corridor in a parcel was first included under the year 2035 regional land use plan.
-The environmental corridor guidelines set forth in Appendix K include an allowance for a disturbance of up to 10 percent of the upland corridor area in a parcel in order to accommodate urban residential, commercial, or other urban development, provided that the balance of the corridor area is protected from any future disturbance.
-This allowance would be in lieu of the rural density residential development permitted under prior guidelines.
+Figure 3.3 Example of a Rural Area Plan Incorporating Hamlet Design Principles of the upland corridor area in a parcel to accommodate urban residential, commercial, or other urban development, provided that the balance of the corridor area is protected from any future disturbance.
+This allowance would be in lieu of the rural-density residential development permitted under prior guidelines.
 The allowance would be granted only under the following conditions: 1) the area to be disturbed is compact rather than scattered in nature; 2) the disturbance area is located on the edge of a corridor or on marginal resources within a corridor; 3) the development does not threaten the integrity of the remaining corridor; 4) the development does not result in significant adverse water quality impacts; and 5) the development of the remainder of the parcel is prohibited by a conservation easement or deed restriction.
 All such proposals would be reviewed on a site-by-site basis.
-The allowance recognizes that, from a resource preservation point of view, preserving a minimum of 90 percent of the environmental corridor in this manner may be preferable to accommodating rural density residential development in the form of scattered homesites and attendant access roads at a density of up to one dwelling unit per five acres within upland corridor areas.
+The allowance recognizes that, from a resource preservation point of view, preserving a minimum of 90 percent of the environmental corridor in this manner may be preferable to accommodating rural-density residential development in the form of scattered homesites and attendant access roads at a density of up to one dwelling unit per five acres within upland corridor areas.